zeeshanrafique23/Certificates/README.md

 # Certificates
-All those certificates I have achieved uptill now.
+All those certificates I have achieved till now.